duftler/click-to-deploy/k8s/spinnaker/README.md

 This approach allows an administrator to manage multiple Spinnaker instances from the same management environment.
 The source of truth for each instance is always the instance itself, with a secure backup in [Google Cloud Storage](https://cloud.google.com/storage).
-This makes it easy for multiple admins - each with their own management environment, to adminster many Spinnaker instances.
+This makes it easy for multiple admins, each with their own management environment, to adminster many Spinnaker instances.